zhullyb/monyhar/monyhar/docs/linux/debugging.md

 # Tips for debugging on Linux

-This page is for Chromium-specific debugging tips; learning how to run gdb is out of scope.
+This page is for Monyhar-specific debugging tips; learning how to run gdb is out of scope.

 [TOC]